Thai Chicken Larb

 How can I serve Chicken Larb?

-• Lettuce Wraps: Grab a head of butter lettuce and serve this wrapped up in lettuce leaves as a main dish or appetizer.
+• Lettuce wraps: Grab a head of butter lettuce and serve this wrapped up in lettuce leaves as a main dish or appetizer.
 Serve it with plenty of fresh herbs, limes, and extra green onions on the side.

-• Sticky Rice: Traditionally this is served with Thai sticky rice on the side along with fresh lettuce.
-Fill the lettuce leaves with sticky rice, top with the larb, and enjoy.
+• Sticky rice: Traditionally, this is served with Thai sticky rice on the side along with fresh lettuce.
+Fill the lettuce leaves with sticky rice, top with the Larb, and enjoy.

 • Cucumber salad: Make a quick cucumber salad with thinly sliced cucumber, red onions, and rice vinegar.
 If you like things extra spicy, add some jalapenos.
-The basic recipe is 1 cup thinly sliced cucumber, 1/4 cup thinly sliced red onion, and 2-3 tbsp of rice vinegar.
+The basic recipe is 1 cup thinly sliced cucumber, 1/4 cup thinly sliced red onion, and 2-3 tablespoons of rice vinegar.

 • Thai salad: Turn this into a nice Thai salad by adding Romaine, cucumbers, red onion, fresh herbs, and bean sprouts.
 For some sweetness, consider adding some green papaya or mango.

 • Swap in new protein: Feel free to switch out the protein and try other ground meats.
-Traditionally it is made with either ground chicken like in this recipe, or ground pork.
+Traditionally, it is made with either ground chicken, like in this recipe, or ground pork.
 However, you could also use ground turkey or beef.

 • Add veggies: Although it isn't traditional, feel free to add some veggies to the mix.
-Kale and spinach both work really well as do things like broccoli, cabbage, sugar snap peas, or mushrooms.
+Kale and spinach both work really well, as do things like broccoli, cabbage, sugar snap peas, or mushrooms.

-• Fish sauce: Traditional larb is always made with fish sauce.
+• Fish sauce: Traditional Larb is always made with fish sauce.
 For a more authentic flavor, add a few splashes of fish sauce to your dish to bring out a more Thai flavor.

 • Lower sodium and gluten free: Swap in coconut aminos for the soy sauce for a lower sodium version that is also gluten free and Whole30 friendly.